-The sunlight shining through the window was as red as a flame, and I thought to myself, ‘Ahh, it’s already this late, huh.’ as if it was someone else’s problem.
+The sunlight shining through the window was like a flame, and I thought to myself, Oh, it’s that time already, as if it was someone else’s problem.

 I didn’t feel the slightest bit of time passing.

-Perhaps it was because I was so absorbed in my work that I felt like if I let my mind wander, I would be trapped in irredeemable regret.
+I guess it was because I was so absorbed in my work that I felt like I would be trapped in inescapable regret if I let my mind wander.

-The piles of calculation papers, documents, and materials that accumulated were regularly cleaned up by Reisen, and were replaced with new ones.
+The piles of calculation papers, documents, and materials were regularly cleaned up and replaced with new ones by Reisen.

-The plan for the rebuilding of public facilities next fiscal year had been stuck to my desk until I pulled out the low-priority items.
+I didn’t know how long the plans for rebuilding public facilities next fiscal year had been stuck on my desk until I pulled out the low-priority items.

-To begin with, even if there were territories, the number of races is small, and this is the demon realm where there is no need to conduct politics as much as the human realm does.
+To begin with, even if there were territories, there were only a few races, and the demon realm had no need to conduct as much politics as the human realm.

-The amount of paperwork that a Demon Lord has to do piles up more than I could accomplish every day.
+The amount of paperwork a demon lord had to do would not pile up more than what he accomplished every day.

-If today’s quota gets finished, at this point, I might end up finishing all the work in the room ahead of time.
+If I exhaust all of today’s portion, I might end up finishing all the work I could do in the room ahead of time.

 I went to see Shal every day, but I didn’t go today.
 I couldn’t.

-I become expressionless whenever I suppress my emotions.
-The power of my eyes that I normally control also gets triggered unconsciously.
+I became expressionless whenever I suppressed my emotions.
+The power of my eyes, which I normally controlled, would also activate involuntarily.

-None of these were the right reason, nor were they wrong.
+None of these were the right reasons, nor were they wrong.

-I’m not familiar with the names of the subtleties of emotions and of the heart, so I couldn’t fully grasp what was flowing down my chest, but only a single thought dominated my entire body.
+I was unfamiliar with the names of my emotions or the subtleties of my heart, so I couldn’t fully grasp what was flowing down my chest.
+But, only a single thought dominated my entire body.

-Even though I’m a Demon Lord with power stronger than any of the demons, and the object of many fears… The thought of being hated by just one person scares the hell out of me.
+Even though I was a demon lord with a power stronger than any of the demons and the object of many fears… the thought of being hated by just one person scared the hell out of me.